ubernostrum/django-registration/docs/custom-user.rst

 However, there are still some specific requirements you'll want to be aware of.

-The two-step activation workflows -- both :ref:`HMAC <hmac-workflow>`- and :ref:`model <model-workflow>`-based -- require that your user
-model have the following fields:
+The two-step :ref:`HMAC <hmac-workflow>` requires that your user model have the following fields:

 * ``email`` -- a textual field (``EmailField``, ``CharField`` or ``TextField``) holding the user's email address.
 Note that this